The Paradoxes of Time and Time Travel

 In the SWIDGERS book series, William meets a character, Alicia, who can see into the past, indeed she shows him in detail what he must know and understand to move on in the present.
 Yet the individual who seems to know of William’s future is more elusive.
 Without revealing too much, this person’s brief ‘missives’ are as cryptic as the Delphic oracle.
 But isn’t that the truth, in a way?
 We have a vague idea we may know what could happen, but exactly how it will work out, well, that’s always a little misty, until the event itself occurs.
 And it’s only when it does that those mysterious foretelling begin to make sense.
 Or at least we find a sense in them.
 And that’s certainly true of William in SWIDGERS.

-But not everybody wants such knowledge.
+But not everybody wants certain knowledge of the future.
 Isn’t it cheating in a way?
 As Liz Cooper (Jessica Biel) in the movie NEXT says “I don’t think I want to know.
 I mean, if every move we make is preordained, then what is the point of that?
 I mean, life is supposed to be a surprise.”
 But knowing something of the future isn’t all bad news, after all, in NEXT it’s Cris’s ability to see into the future that saves Liz’s life.
 But perhaps the last word should be left to Doc Brown.
 In BACK TO THE FUTURE he says, “Nobody should know too much about their own destiny.”
 The future really should be a blank page:

 JENNIFER PARKER: Dr Brown, I brought this note back from the future and – now it’s erased.